Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Conclusions and future work

 \section{Conclusions and future work}

-This paper proposes a direct data-driven dissipativity analysis method for LPV systems which can be represented in an IO form with shifted affine dependence on the scheduling signal.
-Using a data-driven representation of the LPV system, which is constructed from a data set with persistently exciting inputs and scheduling, we can analyze {its} finite horizon dissipativity property for any quadratic performance specification {by our proposed method}.
+This paper proposes a direct data-driven dissipativity analysis method for LPV systems that can be represented in an IO form with shifted-affine dependence on the scheduling signal.
+Using a data-driven representation of the LPV system, which is constructed from a data set with persistently exciting inputs and scheduling, we can analyze {its} finite-horizon dissipativity property for any quadratic performance specification {by our proposed methods}.
 This allows to give performance guarantees {for} the considered system using only a single data set measured from the system.
-As we show in the paper, the analysis can be accomplished by solving an SDP subject to LMI constraints, which is built up using the data set and a definition of the scheduling set.
-By means of the presented examples, we demonstrate that our methods compare well with the classical model-based {methods.} {We also show} that the finite horizon dissipativity property converges to the infinite-horizon dissipativity property (employed in the model-based methods) already for relatively short horizons.
+As we show in the paper, the analysis can be accomplished by solving an SDP subject to LMI constraints, which is constructed from the data set and {the considered restrictions} of the scheduling set.
+By means of the presented examples, we {have} demonstrated that our methods {give similar results as the classical methods, which require the availability of a model of the system.} {We also show} that the finite-horizon dissipativity property converges to the infinite-horizon dissipativity property (employed in the model-based methods) already for relatively short horizons.

 For future work, we aim to analyze the convergence to the infinite-horizon dissipativity property, extend our results to the dissipativity formulation of Willems \cite{Willems1972} that includes a storage functions and investigate the handling of noisy data.